-Due to the massive impact which broken dentures can have on your life, the damage is considered a dental emergency.
+Due to the massive impact that broken dentures can have on your life, the damage is considered a dental emergency.
 We offer 24H emergency dental services and can help you repair your broken denture quickly and efficiently.

 Our dentists and specialists can help you with if: